free-creations/a2jmidi/README.md

 ![Carla with MIDI sources](doc/img/screenshot07.png "Carla with MIDI sources")

 The port labeled "Keyboard" will deliver the MIDI events from the keyboard.
-The ports  "Sequencer_A" and "Sequencer_B" can be used to connect ALS based software as in example 1.
+The ports  "Sequencer_A" and "Sequencer_B" can be used to connect ALSA-based software as in example 1.

 ## Build and Install